-We have installed smart meters, and efficient lighting in some of our academies and plan to roll this out across the Trust.
-We have increased video conferencing technology for staff meetings, leadership meetings and training to reduce the need for travel between sites.
+Smart meters and efficient lighting has been installed in some academies within the Trust; it is intended to roll this out across the Trust.
+Video conferencing technology for staff meetings, leadership meetings and training has been improved so as to reduce the need for travel between sites.